Body dysmorphic disorder

 - All medications you take, including the names and doses of any medications, herbs, vitamins or other supplements you're taking.

-- Questions you want to ask your doctor to make the most of your appointment.
+- Questions you want to ask your health care provider or mental health provider to make the most of your appointment.

 - What do you think is most likely causing my symptoms?